What Is The Alienation Clause (Or Due-On-Sale Clause) In Real Estate?

 See What You Qualify For

-How Does The Alienation Clause Work?
+How Does The Alienation Clause Work

 Typically, when a mortgaged property transfers ownership, an alienation clause requires the previous owner to repay the loan’s remaining balance right away.
 Any proceeds from the sale go to the lender first to cover the leftover principal and accrued interest of unpaid mortgage.

-Also, a crucial component of the due-on-sale clause is that the homeowner cannot transfer their existing mortgage loan to the new buyer.
+A crucial component of the due-on-sale clause is that the homeowner cannot transfer their existing mortgage loan to the new buyer.
 Instead, the new owner must obtain a new mortgage and financing with current terms.
 It’s up to the lender to decide if they’ll enforce the alienation clause.

 Alienation Vs. Acceleration Clause

-Both alienation clauses and acceleration clauses give lenders the authority and discretion to demand that a mortgage balance be immediately paid off in full.
+Both alienation clauses and acceleration clauses give lenders the authority and discretion to demand a mortgage balance be immediately paid off in full.

-However, while alienation clauses generally apply to instances of transfer or sale, an acceleration clause is applied when you fail to meet the terms of your loan agreement.
 For example, if you miss regularly scheduled loan payments, your lender can initiate an acceleration clause that acts as a demand for immediate repayment.
 If you fail to do so, the property may go into foreclosure.

 Take the first step toward the right mortgage.